 With so many prophets out there in the world today, how can we determine which ones are true and which ones are false prophets?
-Have you ever asked someone why they believe a prophet?
+Have you ever listened to the reasons people say they believe a prophet?

 If you are a Seventh-day Adventist, those answers will sound familiar to you.
 Reasons similar to these are frequently cited in favor of Ellen White.
 Interestingly enough, none of these reasons is a Biblical test of a prophet.
 "But wait," you say, "doesn't making a predication that comes true prove a person to be a prophet?"
 Not according to the Bible!
 You see, anyone can predict a future event, and by luck or chance, that future event may actually take place.
 Predicting a future event does not prove someone to be a prophet; however, if a prophet makes a prediction of a future event, and that event does not take place, then the Bible tells us that prophet is not a true prophet.
 That is the first of seven Biblical tests of a prophet.

 We cannot trust our feelings or our emotions.
-We must have an objective set of criteria--specific, measurable rules--that can be applied to every person claiming to be a prophet; otherwise, everyone and his neighbor could be a prophet!
+We must have an objective set of criteria--specific, measurable rules--that can be applied to every person claiming to be a prophet; otherwise, anyone could rightly claim to be a prophet!
 That criteria exists as the seven Biblical tests outlined below.
 When one candidly examines all the evidence presented below, one will find sufficient evidence to make an educated decision regarding the prophetic calling of Ellen White.
 Using these seven tests we can easily distinguish the true prophets from the false ones.

 When a prophet speaketh in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken it presumptuously; thou shalt not be afraid of him.
 (Deut.
 18:22)

 A prophet does not have to make predictions in order to be a prophet.
-A prophet is defined as "somebody who interprets or passes on the will of a deity."
-(Encarta Dictionary) Typically, however, Biblical prophets do make predictions about future events.
+The Encarta Dictionary defines a prophet as "somebody who interprets or passes on the will of a deity."
+Typically, however, Biblical prophets do make predictions about future events.
 These predictions help to establish the claims and validity of a prophet because knowledge of future events surpasses human ability and resides in the domain of omnipotent power.
 Jeremiah writes that… ...when the word of the prophet shall come to pass, then shall the prophet be known, that the LORD hath truly sent him.
 (Jer.
 28:9)

-When a prophet first arises, he may not be believed by the people at first, but when his predictions start coming to pass, then people begin to have faith and confidence in that prophet.
+When a prophet arises, he may not be believed by the people at first, but when his predictions start coming to pass, then people begin to have faith and confidence in that prophet.
 However, any "prophet" can get lucky and make a guess about the future which, by chance, comes to pass.
 Therefore, the Bible places a much more stringent test upon the prophet.
 Moses told the people to keep a score card.
 If the prophet's predictions come to pass, then keep on eye on him.
 If the prophet ever fails, even once, then ignore him.
 He is not a true prophet.
 Why?
 Because anyone can make a lucky guess but only God can get the future right every single time.
 This is what differentiates God's prophets from all the other false prophets in the world.
-This is what sets them apart.
-This is how we can identify a true prophet of God.
-God's prophets are correct about the future 100 percent of the time.
-It is that simple.
+God's true prophets are correct about the future 100 percent of the time.

-Now, let us examine some of the predictions made by Ellen White.
-As soon as you begin analyzing Mrs. White's predictions, something becomes immediately evident.
+In examining some of the predictions made by Ellen White, it is evident she badly failed this test.
 Most of Mrs. White's specific predictions were made early in her career, and virtually every single one of them failed to come to pass.
-The further she progressed in life, the less predictions she made, and if she did make a prediction, it was usually something vague and ambiguous, such as "crime will worsen", "cities will be more polluted", or "the earth will become more and more corrupt."
+The further she progressed in life, the less predictions she made, and if she did make a prediction, it was usually something vague and ambiguous, such as "crime will worsen," "cities will be more polluted," or "the earth will become more and more corrupt."
 It appears that Mrs. White learned from her early failures, and was more careful in later predictions to make them obscure and ambiguous enough so that she could not be accused by her detractors of making false predictions.

 Lucinda Burdick and Ellen Harmon [White] were close friends during the mid-1840s.
 Mrs. Burdick, the wife of a pastor, had many opportunities to hear Mrs. White's prophecies.
-(Can you trust Lucinda Burdick?
-Click here.)
 The following is Mrs. Burdick's eyewitness testimony of a prophecy Mrs. White made:

 "During the year 1845 I met Miss Ellen G. Harmon several times at my uncle's house in South Windham, Me.
-The first of these meetings was in the month of May, when I heard her declare that God had revealed to her that Jesus Christ would return to this earth in June, the next month."
-(Lucinda Burdick, notarized letter, published in Limboline)
+The first of these meetings was in the month of May, when I heard her declare that God had revealed to her that Jesus Christ would return to this earth in June, the next month."2

 Ellen Harmon said "God revealed to her" that Jesus would come in June of 1845.
 This is a failed prophecy.